wp-plugins/wp-widget-sugarcrm-lead-module/readme.txt

 <strong>Version 2.1</strong><br />
 Release Date : 16th December 2014

-1. Settings option save method changed.
+1.Changed the method of saving SugarCRM settings to prevent conflicts.

 <strong>Version 2.0</strong><br />
 Release Date : 9th December 2014

 1. Now you can capture user's Remote Address with every lead.
 2. Option to pass any field as hidden field.
 You can set value for that hidden field in Widget arguments.
+With this feature you can get information about from which part of your website lead is generated.

 <strong>Version 1.5</strong><br />
 Release Date : 27th November 2014